rvsrvs/learn-swift/README.md

 _NB_ All code in this project is in commented playgrounds using Apple's Markdown comment formatting specification.
 So you'll want to do the following in Xcode: `Editor->Show Raw Markup` whenever you open a playground.

-One final note: I _highly_ recommend reading or watching pretty much everything in the bibliography attached at the bottom of this document.<br>
+One final note: I _highly_ recommend reading or watching pretty much everything in the bibliography attached at the bottom of this document.

-It is impossible in a single work such as this to cover everything in the detail that it deserves, so I've incorporated pointers to things that I particularly liked and found helpful in the biobliography.
-In particular, I cannot recommend the Pointfree.co video series highly enough.
+It is impossible in a single work such as this to cover everything in the detail that it deserves, so I've incorporated pointers to things that I particularly liked and found helpful in the bibliography.
+In particular, I cannot recommend the [Pointfree](https://pointfree.co) video series highly enough.
 I link below to their free content, but I pay them for a subscription and I recommend doing the same to anyone serious about functional programming in Swift.

+Additionally, I keep [A Companion for SwiftUI](https://swiftui-lab.com/companion/) open on my desktop as I work pretty much continuously and it is another tool I strongly recommend.

 ## Contributors